 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Simon Pulse on January 1, 2005 in paperback and has 274 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on January 1, 2005 and has 274 pages.

 First in the Song of the Lioness fantasy adventure series for middle-grade readers.
 The series revolves around Alanna Trebond, a ten-year-old, who passionately wants to become a knight.
 If you’re interested, there is a chronological listing of the Tortall books on my website.

 In 2013, Alanna: The First Adventure was nominated for the NSK Neustadt Prize for Children’s Literature.

 Pierce’s Song of the Lioness series owes a great debt to Mercedes Lackey’s Valdemar series.
 I had to keep checking the cover title and author because, for the first few pages, I couldn’t understand why the culture, characters, and place names were so different while the feel of the writing and the adventures were so similar.

 The story is mostly of “Alan” and her arrival in the city, making friends, the life and routine of a royal page with the added ordeal of bullying…the unexpected and unwanted surprise of puberty.